Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 and if the diagram below is constructible:

-Equivalently, admissibility of $m$ thus amounts to admissibility with respect to the linear rule without application conditions (i.e.\ in the sense of~\eqref{eq:MplainDPOrules}) combined with satisfaction of the application condition, whence we may write the following compact formula for the \emph{set of admissible matches} $\Match{R}{X}$:
+Equivalently, admissibility of $m$ thus amounts to admissibility with respect to the linear rule without application conditions (i.e.\ in the sense of~\eqref{eq:MplainDPOrules}) combined with satisfaction of the application condition, resulting in the following compact formula for the \emph{set of admissible matches} $\Match{R}{X}$:

 \end{definition}